Driver CPC License - Certificate of Professional Competence

 CPC Driver Certificate of Professional Competence was introduced in 2008 and affects all lorry and bus drivers wishing to drive commercially.
 There are two types of Driver CPC, ‘Initial’ and ‘Periodic’.
 The driver qualification card you need depends on the type of driving licence you currently hold.

 This is for drivers who passed their car test after 01/01/1997.

-The second stage in the initial process is the Module 4 Practical Demonstration Test.
+The second stage in the initial driver CPC qualification is the Module 4 Practical Demonstration Test.
 This can be booked once you have passed the Module 2.

 You will then fall in to the Periodic Training category for the rest of your driving career.

-Please be aware that you can hold a full lorry licence without a valid CPC.
+Please be aware that you can hold a full lorry licence without a valid CPC Licence.
 If this is the case, you cannot drive commercially.
 This is a common issue for drivers who obtained a lorry licence within the armed forces.

-This is for drivers who passed their car test before 1st January 1997, already hold a DQC or passed a lorry test before 10th September 2009, or 10th September 2008 for bus drivers.
+This is for drivers who obtained their driving licence before 1st January 1997, already hold a DQC or passed a lorry test before 10th September 2009, or 10th September 2008 for bus drivers.